capelaum/GreenQuiz/README.md

-# Next-Quiz
+# Green Quiz

-Quiz web application made with Next.js.
+Quiz web application with an ecological and sustainability theme.

 ## Features